dalps/menhir-lsp/README.md

 # menhir-lsp

-`menhir-lsp` is a Language Server for the OCaml dialects [Menhir](https://fpottier.gitlabpages.inria.fr/menhir/), [ocamlyacc](https://ocaml.org/manual/5.4/lexyacc.html) and [Ocamllex](https://ocaml.org/manual/5.4/lexyacc.html).
+`menhir-lsp` is a Language Server for the OCaml dialects [Menhir](https://fpottier.gitlabpages.inria.fr/menhir/) and [ocamllex](https://ocaml.org/manual/5.4/lexyacc.html).
 Its goal is to provide rich IntelliSense features in .mll and .mly files.
-A [client](client/) for VS Code is available in a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=dalps.menhir-lsp-client).
+A [client](client/) for VS Code is available as a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=dalps.menhir-lsp-client).

 ## Capabilities